top of page

 Discernment Counselling

-• Put the separation plan on hold for six months and work on the relationship in couple therapy, with the aim of breaking the negative patterns that got the relationship in trouble.
+• Put separation on hold for six months and work on the relationship in couple therapy, with the aim of breaking the patterns that brought you here.

-The first session is a joint session, while the following two are individual sessions with each partner.
-Depending on the outcome of the individual sessions, a joint session might then be suggested or further individual sessions, to further explore and have more clarity.
+The first session is a joint session.
+This is followed by two individual sessions, one with each partner.
+Depending on what emerges, further individual sessions or a joint session may then be suggested, to support you in reaching greater clarity.

 bottom of page